-Traffic Ticket FAQ in ArkansasPage Overview
+Traffic Ticket FAQ in Arkansas

 Which court has my traffic ticket?

-District Courts handle traffic tickets in Arkansas.
-The District Court for the area in which you received your ticket is in charge of taking your plea, collecting the fine and court costs, and/or scheduling and providing your hearing.
+District courts handle traffic tickets in Arkansas.
+The district court for the area in which you received your ticket is in charge of taking your plea, collecting the fine and court costs, and/or scheduling and providing your hearing.

 Because of what's at stake, many drivers choose to hire traffic ticket attorneys to help them win.

-CDL holders can plead guilty, no contest, or not guilty like other drivers.
+If you have a CDL, you can plead guilty, no contest, or not guilty like other drivers.

-You won't be able to move on to the next license in the Graduated Driver License (GDL) program if you receive a violation within a certain time period leading up to eligibility.
+If you are younger than 18 years old and get a traffic ticket, you won't be able to move on to the next license in the Graduated Driver License (GDL) program if you receive a violation within a certain time period leading up to eligibility.

 Like traffic ticket fines and court costs, DUI and DWI surcharges vary by court.

-- Whether you’re close to license suspension.
+- How close you are to license suspension.

-The total amount you'll pay depends on―
+The total amount you'll pay depends on:

 - The traffic violation.

-- Penalty costs (such as license reinstatement fees).
+- Penalty costs, such as license reinstatement fees.

 No. Traffic ticket fines vary both by violation and by court.

-Check your citation for your traffic ticket fine, or contact your court for the exact amount.
+Check your citation for your traffic ticket fine or contact your court for the exact amount.

 Arkansas doesn't have an online traffic ticket search system in place, but you can contact your court to find out anything you need to know about your citation.

-- Don't want to testify for yourself.
+- Don't want to represent yourself.